Acharei-Mot Kedoshim. Cultural Distancing. Should we Create Jewish Boundaries?

-Or do these lines merely restrict cultural norms that border on idolatry, forbidden sexuality, in other words, areas which might have a Jew unknowingly infringe on areas that Jewish Law would forbid?
+Or do these lines merely restrict cultural norms that lead to severe transgression: idolatry and forbidden sexuality; in other words, areas which might have a Jew unknowingly infringe on areas that Jewish Law would forbid?

 Do you think it is important for Jews to be noticeably distinct from their non-Jewish surroundings?

 When the Torah introduces this concept, the Israelites are about to enter Canaan.
 They are confronting idolatrous and pagan cultural surroundings.
 For Western countries in 2020 is this law relevant?